woshiJay/kourseHub/README.md

 # kourseHub
-A project including 3 Potatoes.
+A project including 3 Potatoes and 1 G.